 - Once that has soaked in, then apply a sufficient quantity of organic aloe vera gel (this is a good brand).
 Saturate tissue with this.

-- Lastly, dilute 1-2 drops of a medicinal grade lavender essential oil (organic is best if you can get it) in one teaspoonful of organic coconut oil (this is a good brand) or organic hempseed oil (this is a good one) and apply that to the area.
+- Lastly, dilute 1-2 drops of a high grade organic lavender essential oil (I like this one) in one teaspoonful of organic coconut oil or organic hempseed oil (this is a good one) and apply that to the area.

 - Repeat again at bedtime or the next morning, but not within one hour of the next radiotherapy session.